scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/graph-iso-vf2pp/index.md

 We notice that the maximum speedup achieved is **14x**, and continues to increase as the number of nodes increase.
 It is also highly prominent that the increase in number of nodes, doesn't seem to affect the performance of **VF2++** to a significant extent, when compared to the drastic impact on the performance of **VF2**.
-Our results are almost identical to those presented in the original **VF2++ paper**, verifying the theoretical analysis and premises of the literature.
+Our results are almost identical to those presented in the original **[VF2++ paper](https://www.sciencedirect.com/science/article/pii/S0166218X18300829)**, verifying the theoretical analysis and premises of the literature.

 ## Optimizations

 The achieved boost is due to some key improvements and optimizations, specifically:

 - **Optimal node ordering**, which avoids following unfruitful branches that will result in infeasible states.
 We make sure that the nodes that have the biggest possibility to match are accessed first.
-- **Implementation in a non-recursive manner**, which saves both time and space.
+- **Implementation in a non-recursive manner**, avoiding Python's maximum recursion limit while also reducing function call overhead.
 - **Caching** of both node degrees and nodes per degree in the beginning, so that we don't have to access those features in every degree check.
 For example, instead of doing

 ```python